unbe/aoc2023/README.md

 * I made a somewhat complex solution for day 18, again not knowing the Shoelace formula.
 TIL.
 * For day 20, I created a solution tailored for my input.
 I was slightly annoyed by not finding a generic solution, but I'm half-sure there isn't one.
 * Day 20 story tripped me on day 21, I started looking for a generic solution and all I found was computationally too expensive.
 Looks like there isn't one, again.
 This is the first day I used some help to come up with the solution, only to find that there is no generic one -- spent too much time failing to find it.
+* Day 23 is NP-hard again for the generic case.
+The input can be folded into a much smaller graph though.
+I think further optimizations might be possible, but not sure I'll get to it.